 You may find the arguments here unlike those in other columns on the same subject.
-That’s by design.
+That is by design.

 Below are a few representative pieces to give you a sense of the approach and perspective.